hpyproject/hpy/README.md

 Ideas that require a substantially new API are being explored by the [PyNI PEP work](https://github.com/py-ni/peps/blob/main/peps/pep-08xx.rst).
-That work is progressing gradually as community time and support become available.
-Contributions are welcome from people seriously interested in moving this work forward; experience with CPython development and C extensions is helpful, and we are happy to help onboard new contributors alongside the existing
+That work is progressing gradually as community time and support become Contributions are welcome from people seriously interested in moving this work forward; experience with CPython development and C extensions is helpful, and we are happy to help onboard new contributors alongside the existing